rezaep/cafe-management/readme.md

 ## Getting Started

-These instructions will get you a copy of the project and run on your local machine for development and testing purposes.
+These instructions will get you a copy of the project and run on it your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 What things you need to run the project: